openstax/napkin-notes/phil/crazy-idea.md

 DMS' need to edit many CNXML files, quickly verify their changes worked, and then publish them in batch into Legacy CNX.

-The _"magic"_ to generate the PDFs is: use GitHub's webhooks and a **TransformService** instance.
-This generates a PDF **and** provides a link to the PDF whenever changes are pushed up to GitHub. _<small>ex: See the little green checkbox or "Show all Checks" link in https://github.com/openstax/tutor-js/pull/914 .
+The _"magic"_ to generate the PDFs is: use GitHub's webhooks and a _simple_ **TransformService** instance.
+This generates a PDF **and** provides a link to the PDF whenever changes are made in GitHub. _<small>ex: See the little green checkbox or "Show all Checks" link in https://github.com/openstax/tutor-js/pull/914 .
 The link would go to the PDF instead</small>_

 1. **Alina**
   - uploads the book from W&N (`complete.zip`) into the `textbooks` repository on GitHub